troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 This corresponds to the minimum speed that they must have at the top of the loop to make it around.
 If they go faster, the normal force from their seat (downwards, since they are upside-down), would result in a larger net force towards the centre of the circle.
 This situation corresponds to the normal force from their seat just barely reaching 0 at the top of the loop.
 Since the roller coaster is quoted as having a speed of $15 {\rm m/s}$ at the top of the loop, they will just barely make it.
 However, this is way too close to the minimal speed to not fall out of the roller coaster, so Kenny is correct in being sceptical!
 The engineers designing the roller coaster should include a much bigger safety margin!
 :::

+[^1]:The sum of the forces is often called the "net force" on an object, and in the specific case of uniform circular motion, that net force is sometimes called the "centripetal force" - however, it is not a force in and of itself and it is always the sum of the forces that points towards the centre of the circle.